decrypto-org/ctx/etc/spec/ARCHITECTURE.md

 - secret: A string of the plaintext secret.
 - origin: (Optional) A string defining uniquely the CTX origin for the secret.
-  If no origin is specified, a random origin of 10 lowercase letters will be generated for the secret.
+  If no origin is specified, a random origin with an id string of 10 lowercase letters will be generated for this secret.
 - secret_alphabet: (Optional) A string that identifies the alphabet of the secret.
 Must be in *available_permuters* keys.
 Default value is "ASCII_printable".

 Applies the permutation that was generated for the *origin* on the *secret*.
-The permutation alphabet is set the first time *protect* is called per origin.
+The permutation is set the first time *protect* is called per origin.
 It is up to the developer to define different origins in case multiple alphabets need to be used.

 Returns a dictionary with the following values:

-- *origin_id*: an integer corresponding to the origin parameter
+- *origin_id*: an integer corresponding to the origin parameter.
 - *permuted*: the permuted data using the permutation generated for the given origin.